antmicro/pyrenode/README.md

 Copyright (c) 2020-2022 Antmicro

-A rudimentary Python library to talk to Renode using Python.
+A rudimentary Python library to talk to Renode programatically.

 ## Version 1.0